Hisato-Komatsu/MARL_ESN_pedestrian/README.md

 # Credits
 [Added on 2025-08-10 to increase transparency.]
-The deep learning code used for comparison was influenced by multiple open-source implementations, including:
+The deep learning codes used for comparison were influenced by multiple open-source implementations, including:

 - https://github.com/ikostrikov/pytorch-a3c
 - https://github.com/nikhilbarhate99/PPO-PyTorch